markusmoenig/Eldiron/docs/docs/creator/tools/blocks.md

 Use **Clean / Damaged** to choose whether newly stamped geometry should be intact or chipped.

-When **Damaged** is active, the Block Tool applies deterministic damage while stamping.
+When **Damaged** is active, the Prefab Tool applies deterministic damage while stamping.
 The damage is baked into the placed Geometry Objects and stored with a seed, so undo, redo, save/load, and copy/paste do not regenerate a different result.

 Damage only affects newly stamped blocks.
 Existing blocks are not changed when you toggle the mode.

 ## Component-Aware Sizing

-The Block Tool remembers height and width settings.
+The Prefab Tool remembers height and width settings for built-in construction stamps.
 These settings are applied intelligently per component:

 - floors ignore height changes
 - walls, posts, columns, ceilings, and lintels react to height changes